analogdevicesinc/lnxdsp-adi-meta/README.md

 This repository contains the Yocto meta layer that is used in the production of toolchains, uboot images, kernel and filesystem for ADSP-SC5xx EZ-KITs.

 ## Getting Started
-Please refer to this repo's wiki for guidance in using Linux for ADSP-SC5xx: https://github.com/analogdevicesinc/lnxdsp-adi-meta/wiki
+Please refer to this repo's documentation page for guidance in using Linux for ADSP-SC5xx: https://analogdevicesinc.github.io/lnxdsp-adi-meta/

 ### Quick Evaluation
 To quickly evaluate (i.e. build) what's on the 'main' branch, do: